Leaseweb/terraform-provider-leaseweb/docs/resources/public_cloud_image.md

 ### Required

-- `id` (String) The id of the instance which the custom image is based on.
+- `instance_id` (String) The id of the instance which the custom image is based on.
 The following rules apply:
   - instance exists for instanceId
   - instance has state *STOPPED*
   - instance has a maximum rootDiskSize of 100 GB